-33 (1) The trustees of a trust may appoint,

-(a) from their number, a managing trustee or a committee of trustees;

-(b) a manager pursuant to a management agreement,

-and delegate to the managing trustee, committee or manager any of the powers of the trustees.
+- 33(1) The trustees of a trust may appoint, - (a) from their number, a managing trustee or a committee of trustees; - (b) a manager pursuant to a management agreement, and delegate to the managing trustee, committee or manager any of the powers of the trustees.

-(2) Despite subsection (1), no managing trustee, committee or manager has authority to

-(a) submit to the unit-holders any question or matter requiring the approval of the unit-holders;

-(b) fill a vacancy among the trustees or in the office of auditor;

-(c) appoint additional trustees;

-(d) approve a management information circular required under the Securities Act;

-(e) approve a take-over bid circular or trustees' circular prepared in relation to a take-over bid;

-(f) approve any financial statements required under the Securities Act; or

-(g) amend the trust instrument.
+- (2) Despite subsection (1), no managing trustee, committee or manager has authority to - (a) submit to the unit-holders any question or matter requiring the approval of the unit-holders; - (b) fill a vacancy among the trustees or in the office of auditor; - (c) appoint additional trustees; - (d) approve a management information circular required under the Securities Act; - (e) approve a take-over bid circular or trustees' circular prepared in relation to a take-over bid; - (f) approve any financial statements required under the Securities Act; or - (g) amend the trust instrument. - (3) Subsection (2) does not apply to a trust established before this Act came into force.

+Comment: As it is in the case of corporations, the power to delegate is important in the case of income trusts.
+Trustees may delegate their powers to internal management, to committees of trustees or to external, or third party, managers.
+In the latter case, trustees enter into a management agreement setting out the rights and obligations of the parties, including the compensation of the external manager.
+There tends to be a much greater variety of management arrangements in the case of income trusts than prevail in the case of publicly traded corporations.
+Thus, management arrangements tend to be highly customized to fit the circumstances of the particular trust, and the timing of the management arrangements necessarily meets the expectations of initial and subsequent investors who buy units in the trust.

-Recommendation 21: The Act state that trustees of an income trust owe their fiduciary duties exclusively to unit-holders as a general body and that trustees of a subsidiary trust owe their fiduciary duties exclusively to beneficiaries of the subsidiary trust as a general body.
+The Act codifies the power of trustees of an income trust or a subsidiary trust to delegate any part of their authority to internal (including a committee of trustees)

-Recommendation 22: The Act also state that trustees of an income trust owe their respective duties of care exclusively to unit-holders as a general body, that trustees of a subsidiary trust owe their respective duties of care to beneficiaries of the subsidiary trust as a general body and that, in both cases, the standard of care be to exercise the care, diligence and skill of a reasonably prudent person with comparable skills and experience.

-Recommendation 23: The Act state that no provision in a declaration of trust, contract or a resolution relieves a trustee from the duty to act in accordance with the Act or relieves the trustee from liability for breach of the Act.
+or external management.
+There are certain non-delegable powers, viz.: submitting questions for the approval of unit-holders; appointing or removing trustees except to fill vacancies or as otherwise provided in the Act; appointing or removing an auditor; approving management information circulars; and approving audited financial statements.
+Trustees are able to delegate the power to issue or repurchase units in the trust.
+These rules do not apply to income trusts or subsidiary trusts that were formed before the Act goes into effect unless the trust instrument is amended to provide otherwise (Recommendation 20).